Some of the links in this post may be affiliate links.

 If you are looking for a strange and exotic houseplant, Epiphyllum oxypetalum, or Queen of the Night, definitely fits that ticket.
 Sometimes you will also see this plant named Night Blooming Cereus, or more generically as orchid cactus, but if you follow me on my blog and on my Instagram (@ohiotropics), you know how I feel about common names!
 Why should you grow Epiphyllum oxypetalum?

 - They are very exotic and unusual looking

-- Produce some of the most stunning flowers you will ever see
+- They produce some of the most stunning flowers you will ever see

-- Bloom only at night so this adds quite a bit of intrigue!
+- They bloom only at night so this adds quite a bit of intrigue!
 I have a story about this later…so keep reading

 Ephiphyllum Oxypetalum in Nature